-- If it's not possible to get out safely, or if the threat is external to your Do not expect police to assist or tend to wounded victims until the building, find a place to hide.
-Act quickly and quietly. - behind large objects that may offer
+- If it's not possible to get out safely, or if the threat is external to your Do not expect police to assist or tend to wounded victims until the building, find a place to hide. - doors.
+Silence ringers and vibration mode on cell phones.
+If there isn't a safe room or closet, try to hide behind large objects that may offer